 This is a hands-on course using small business accounting software.
 Students will learn how to install, set up, and run software for accounting, including accounts receivables, accounts payables, cash sales, payroll, generating reports, and miscellaneous accounting practices.
-This course is repeatable three times as software changes.
-One and one-half hours lecture/discussion per week.
+Repeatable three times as software changes

-ACC 106 - Accounting Seminar (.5-3) Prerequisite: None
+ACC 106 - Accounting Seminar (0.5-3)

 A special studies course designed to meet student and community needs.
 Available upon request in specific situations which do not comply with regular course offerings but do merit college credit and provide for occupational needs.
 Credit is determined on a contact hour basis.
-Repeatable three times up to a maximum of twelve credit hours.
+Repeatable three times up to a maximum of twelve credit hours

-ACC 108 - Business Accounting (3) Prerequisite: None
+ACC 108 - Business Accounting (3)

 Standard bookkeeping procedures as they apply to personnel records, records of social organizations, and records of professional or small businesses.
 Course covers the accounting cycle, special journals, banking procedures, and payroll.
 Not designed for those wishing to continue their study of accounting.
-Three hours lecture/discussion a week.
-(SP)